Egalitarian Relationship tool #3

 Running in the street, too much screen time, rudeness, overconsumption, candy every day--all good reasons for rules.
-Come discuss how to set your own limits and collaborate with children on how to meet the standards you hold for your family.
+Invite me to your group for a discussion how to set your own limits and collaborate with children on how to meet the standards you hold for your family.

 Egalitarian Tools 1-3 are a 3-Part series on